Ayeshaaiman9654/Hugo_Ayesha/content/publication/sciencedirect_2/index.md

 {{% /callout %}}

 {{% callout note %}}
-Disclaimer/Publisher’s Note: The statements, opinions and data contained in all publications are solely those of the individual author(s) and contributor(s) and not of MDPI and/or the editor(s).
-MDPI and/or the editor(s) disclaim responsibility for any injury to people or property resulting from any ideas, methods, instructions or products referred to in the content.
+Disclaimer/Publisher’s Note: The statements, opinions and data contained in all publications are solely those of the individual author(s) and contributor(s) and not of Science Direct and/or the editor(s).
+Science Direct and/or the editor(s) disclaim responsibility for any injury to people or property resulting from any ideas, methods, instructions or products referred to in the content.
 {{% /callout %}}